ansible/ansible-navigator/docs/subcommands.rst

   end-subcommands-table

-Mapping ansible-navigator comamnds to ansible commands
+Mapping ansible-navigator commands to ansible commands
 ======================================================

-Some ansible-navigator commands map to ansible comamnds.
+Some ansible-navigator commands map to ansible commands.
 The table below provides some examples.

 .. list-table:: Mapping to ansible commands
   :header-rows: 1